Setting Up User Action Auditing

 Adding Attributes

-Set attributes for object classes on using the attribute-based access control method:
+Set attributes for object classes when using the attribute-based access control method:

 1. For object classes.
-Attributes are set for all object types by means of the Attributes dialog box.
+Attributes are set for all object types in the Attributes dialog box.

 2. For a particular object type.
-Attributes are set for one object type by using the Attributes tab on specifying up access control settings.
+Attributes are set for one object type on the Attributes tab when determining access control settings.

-3. For particular object.
-Attribute value is set for one object, if the corresponding object type contains attributes.
+3. For a particular object.
+Attribute value is set for one object if the corresponding object type contains attributes.

 NOTE.
 In the desktop application one can edit specific object attributes in object properties on the Attributes tab in the object navigator.
 In the web application one can only view specific object attributes on the Properties side panel in the security manager.